bitrix24/b24restdocs/api-reference/chat-bots/events/on-app-install.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
 - parameter types not specified
 - parameter requirements not specified